Did You Know? 2022 is our TWENTY YEAR Anniversary?? Help Us Celebrate By Contributing To Our $20K/20Yr GOAL!

 National Caregivers Day is observed on the third Friday in February — on February 17th next year.
 The day honors individuals who selflessly provide personal care, and physical- and emotional support to those who need it most.
 There are different types of caregivers who are not just limited to the health sector.
 The types are: family caregiver, professional caregiver, independent caregiver, private duty caregiver, and informal caregiver.
 Some of them are not always paid, which is why it is essential to appreciate and thank them for their long-term commitment.

 The Bellingham Brain Cancer Walk

-Saturday, August 19, 2017.
-Long Farm Barn, West Linn, OR.
-Doors open at 5p.
-Save the date to join Megan Patton and Friends in this blowout celebration of TWENTY YEARS of living with a brain tumor.
-Country music, line dance lessons, great BBQ and other refreshments, amazing company.
-Details to follow early in the New Year along with the specifics of how to register for this event.
+Date TBA for 2022.
+Barn Kestrel, West Linn, OR.
+Doors open at 4:30p.
+Save the date to join Megan Patton and Friends in this blowout celebration of TWENTY FIVE YEARS of living with a brain tumor.
+Country music, line dance lessons, great food and amazing company.
 All proceeds go to further the mission of the EndBrainCancer Initiative who continue to be a source of support and guidance for Megan in her brain tumor journey.
-As the countdown to the 2017 Barn Bash begins, Megan invites you to contribute to the Megan L. Patton which she has established to support the Mission and “Direct Connect” Program of the EndBrainCancer Initiative.
+If you are unable to attend personally, Megan invites you to make a contribution in her honor.
+All proceeds go to the Megan Patton Fund which she has established to support the Mission and “Direct Connect” Program of the EndBrainCancer Initiative.
 Your contribution means a lot to Megan personally as it provides vital services to other patients facing similar challenges, while at the same time fueling research.
-CLICK HERE to make your gift to the Megan L. Patton Fund.